How To - Build a High-Quality Radio-less AllStar Node for Under $100

 Additional Notes

-Speaker-mics can be easily supported with this design.
-These almost all have an electret mic element requiring a few Volts on the mic audio line, which can be provided with a 2.2KΩ resistor connected between audio line on the mic jack and 5V.
-In this case the type of jacks used by the speaker-mic/headset (usually 3.5mm TRRS or 3.5mm & 2.5mm K1 jack) should probably be used.
-If you have any questions on how to best accommodate a specific speaker-mic let me know.
+Speaker-mics can be supported with this design.
+These almost all have an electret mic element requiring a few Volts on the mic audio line, which can be provided with a 2.2KΩ resistor connected between audio line on the mic jack, to a 10uF filter cap to Ground and an additional ~1KΩ resistor going to the VBIAS pin on the CM1xx.
+In this case the type of jacks used by the speaker-mic/headset should be used (K1 3.5mm & 2.5mm jacks are recommended).

 It does not appear that any speaker-mics are available that have a DTMF keypad, and because DTMF control is a useful feature ideally a DTMF mic and separate speaker can be used.
 DTMF control is not always needed and does have some limitations however.
 Apps such as AllScan and Supermon are much easier to use than memorizing various DTMF command codes and node numbers, and they allow you to disconnect from a node without keying it up.
 For example if you are connected to a repeater/hub node and then want to disconnect, with DTMF you have to key up the mic in order to send the disconnect command, which results in keying up the repeater/hub and all users of that system hearing the button clicks and kerchunk.
 This can be disruptive to other users and should be avoided if at all possible.
 DTMF can be very useful for other purposes however, for example if you take the node on a trip and connect to a network that you don't have control over and need to determine the node's IP address, or need to turn wifi on or off.
 Nodes I build support these functions with DTMF commands *690–*693, and can easily support any other OS or hardware functions.